Australian Retriever

 Intelligent and eager to please, they are easy to train and enjoy learning new tricks like playing fetch.
 Their intelligence, coupled with their natural curiosity, means they thrive when given mental stimulation and challenges to keep their minds engaged.

-The Australian Retriever boasts a well-proportioned and athletic build.
+The Australian Retriever is one of the dog breeds that boasts a well-proportioned and athletic build.
 They feature a muscular physique with a broad chest, deep rib cage, and sturdy legs.

 • Australian Retriever Size